Advertisement

 Related Article: Nigeria loses $22.9bn to gas flaring in 9yrs

 In his call to action, Komolafe stressed the crucial need for enhanced collaboration and regional integration to unlock Nigeria’s vast economic potential and steer towards sustainable development.
 Achieving the ambitious target of ending gas flaring by 2030 requires concerted efforts from government, industry stakeholders, and the international community.
-Together, their collective endeavours will play a pivotal role in ushering in a transformative era marked by environmental stewardship and economic prosperity, not only for Nigeria but also for the broader global community.
+Together, their collective endeavours will play a pivotal role in ushering in a transformative era marked by Environmental Stewardship and economic prosperity, not only for Nigeria but also for the broader global community.

 The content on AskNigeria.com is given for general information only and does not constitute a professional opinion, and users should seek their own legal/professional advice.
 There is data available online that lists details, facts and further information not listed in this post, please complete your own investigation into these matters and reach your own conclusion.
+Images included with this information are not real, they are AI generated and are used for decorative purposes only.
+Our images are not depicting actual events unless otherwise specified.
 AskNigeria.com accepts no responsibility for losses from any person acting or refraining from acting as a result of content contained in this website and/or other websites which may be linked to this website.